Benyounés Lahlou

-Benyounés Lahlou (born 3 November 1964, in Oujda) is a Moroccan runner who specialized in the 400 and 800 metres.
+Benyounés Lahlou (born 3 November 1964) is a Moroccan runner who specialized in the 400 and 800 metres.

 Lahlou finished seventh in 4 x 400 metres relay at the 1991 World Championships, together with teammates Abdelali Kasbane, Ali Dahane and Bouchaib Belkaid.

 On the individual level, Lahlou won a silver medal at the 1991 Summer Universiade and a bronze medal at the 1993 Mediterranean Games, both times in the 400 m.
 Participating in the 1996 Summer Olympics, he finished eighth in the 800 m final.